 Amaal Greenwood Goodwin

-I've been with Heart and Soul since July 2015.
-Learning about mental wellness and peer support is life-affirming for me.
-I enjoy using my skills to advocate for mental health.
-Above all, I love feeling so connected to my co-workers, and whenever I need to talk about something, I know I will be understood.
+It is especially gratifying to use my skills to advocate for the mental health community.
+Above all, I love feeling so connected to my peer colleagues; whenever I express myself, I know I will be understood.

 My hobbies are: Creative calligraphy, watercolors, and Zentangle art; Love of music, especially Jazz and the Gypsy Swing music of Django Reinhardt; Reading and the study of history; Following current events and being politically active; Speed-solving the New York Times crossword puzzles; Networking with my many friends on Facebook; Museum-going in San Francisco; Celebrating my Asian heritage; and the joy of cooking.
 As a recent contestant on "Jeopardy!", I had the honor of appearing in Alex Trebek's last episodes.

 I have joined H&S in June 2022 and my responsibilities include overseeing the H.O.P.E.
 Program.
 I'm an experienced certified peer specialist with a business background.
 I'm particularly passionate about leading teams, building partnerships, developing programs and raising awareness in the field of mental healthcare.
 I'm personally involved in advocating for more resources around suicide like peer support groups and attempt survivors.
 In my free time, I enjoy hiking, cycling, traveling, spending time with my wife and dog and expressing my creative side through music, writing or podcasting.